NexPlayer/Android-SDK/advanced.md

 |------------------|---------|
 | strEngineLibName | The relevant engine library name as a *string*. |

-#### native int initDRMManagerMulti (Object nexPlayerHandle, String strEnginePath)

-For internal use only.

-Please do not use.

 #### void setAESCallbackListener (IAESCallbackListener listener)

 This method sets and registers a *IAESCallbackListener* listener.